 Natural Problem Solvers: Raccoons are known for their intelligence.
 In the early 1900s, researchers put food in a box locked by several devices, including locks, latches, levers, hooks and more.
 The raccoons were able to figure out 11 of the 13 different mechanisms.

-Fit for a President: President Calvin Coolidge had a racoon named Rebecca as a pet in the White House.
+Fit for a President: President Calvin Coolidge had a pet racoon named Rebecca in the White House.
 She frequently accompanied him on walks around the White House grounds.

 Dogs and Foxes (Canidae)